 - Financial Requirement Failures: This is the primary reason for refusal and it usually happens because an applicant provided the wrong number of bank statements or miscalculated their gross annual income.

-- Documentation and Consistency Issues: Discrepancies between your application form and your supporting documents will trigger an immediate suitability check from the Home Office.
+- Documentation and Consistency Issues: Discrepancies between your application form and your supporting documents may raise concerns during the Home Office assessment.

 What to Do If Your Spouse Visa Is Refused

 A refusal is a setback but at Bushra Ali Solicitors we focus on finding solutions where others have given up.
-If your visa is refused you generally have a right to appeal under Article 8 of the Human Rights Act which involves a hearing before an independent judge.
+If your visa is refused depending on the circumstances, you may have a right of appeal on human rights grounds, or you may need to submit a fresh application or request an administrative review which involves a hearing before an independent judge.
 Alternatively you may choose to reapply if the error was a simple one or pursue an administrative review if you believe the caseworker made a factual mistake during the assessment.

 After Approval Rights and Conditions in the UK

-Once your visa is approved you have the full right to work for any employer and study at any institution without restriction.
+Once your visa is approved you have the the right to work in the UK without restriction, subject to standard visa conditions for any employer and study at any institution without restriction.
 However you must remember that you have no recourse to public funds and you must maintain your relationship with your sponsor.
 In 2026 you must also ensure your digital eVisa record is kept up to date with any changes to your passport or personal details.

 Spouse Visa Extension and Route to ILR